Menu

 4. Children

-Can Soy Feminize a Boy?
+Can Soy Feminize A Boy?

 Given that soy products could stimulate estrogen-sensitive cells in the body, are men at any risk of developing effects of estrogen excess (like feminization) if these foods constitute a significant part of their diet?

-1 min
+2 min

 In March 2002 the Journal of Nutrition published results of a survey of men consuming soy foods or supplements containing 40-70 milligrams of isoflavones (the phytogenic components).
-None of the studies showed that consuming soy had any effects on reproductive hormones or semen quality, both changes that you might expect to see before any overt “feminization” would occur.
+None of the studies showed that consuming soy had any effects on reproductive hormones or semen quality, both objectively measured changes that you might expect to see before any overt “feminization” would occur.

 Andrew Weil, M.D.